NETWAYS/gitlab-training/day2/01_Workflows/02_Centralized.md

 ****
 Instead of `git fetch` and `git rebase` you can also use the `git pull` command with the additional `--rebase` flag.
-This helps if you are familiar with SVN and `svn update`.

 If you forget the `--rebase` flag it will still work but generate merge commits.
 This will merge your commits in historical order but not rebase them on top of the existing history.

-For using a centralized workflow it is better to use `rebase` instead of generating a merge commit.
+When using a centralized workflow it is generally better to use `rebase`.

 ~~~ENDSECTION~~~